|

 This famous arch is open to the public where you can get an incredible view from the top

-of the Champs Elysees, the Eiffel Tower and the Grande Arche in the business district of Paris.
+of the Champs Elysees, the Eiffel Tower and the Grande Arche in the business district of Paris and there are actually two floors open to the

 Plus due to the fact that it is open until late in the evening, it is a great place to

-view the shimmering city lights as the sun goes down because during the summer months it
+view the shimmering city lights as the sun goes down because during the months of April

 There is also a small museum inside the Arc de Triomphe that provides a lot of fascinating

-the arch, along with major events that have taken place, but unfortunately, there is no
+along with major events that have taken place, but fortunately, there is now a lift so you

-lift and you have to climb a lot of stairs, well over two hundred, in which to experience
+do not have to climb a lot of stairs, well over two hundred, in which to experience these

 Also, because of where this historical landmark in Paris